toml-rs/toml-rs/README.md

 [Documentation](http://alexcrichton.com/toml-rs/toml/index.html)

 A TOML decoder and encoder for Rust.
+This library is currently compliant with the v0.4.0 version of TOML.
+This library will also likely continue to stay up to date with the TOML specification as changes happen.

 ```toml
 # Cargo.toml